 |How to solve this: |

-Well, looking for a low code platform with customizable templates, not just the basic elements such as fonts, color, size or image but also the how the elements will showcase and
+Well, looking for a low-code platform with customizable templates, not just the basic elements such as fonts, color, size or image.

 Every coin has two sides.
 Every technology has its pros and cons.
-Despite the low code challenges, this techonology still offers businesses many worthwhile benefits for their digital transformation journey, such as:
+Despite the low-code challenges, this technology still offers businesses many worthwhile benefits for their digital transformation journey, such as: